adaptivegears/bootstrap/README.md

 ### Solution: Simplified System Configuration

-Bootstrap addresses these challenges by:
+`bootstrap` addresses these challenges by:

 1. **Zero Dependencies**: The all-in-one binary includes Python and Ansible, eliminating the need to install prerequisites on target systems.